 Stop using this medicine and call your doctor at once if you have:

 Serious breathing problems may be more likely in older adults and in those who are debilitated or have wasting syndrome or chronic breathing disorders.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 This list is not complete.
-Other drugs may affect acetaminophen and tramadol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Many drugs may affect acetaminophen and tramadol, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.